|Title:||NYU/Columbia Postdoctoral Training Program|

 |Award Period:||5 years (9/1/2012 - 8/31/2017)||Award Amount:||$686,999|

-The focus of this training program is to develop researchers who are prepared to both (a) develop the new statistical methods that will be required to meet future education research challenges and (b) teach other researchers how to use more advanced quantitative methods.
-Four fellows will be recruited to join researchers for two years each at the PRIISM (Promotion of Research Involving Innovative Statistical Methodology) Center at New York University Steinhardt School of Culture, Education, and Human Development, and the Applied Statistics Center at Columbia University.
-In this program, fellows will participate in ongoing research that aligns to IES' Statistical and Research Methodology in Education grant program.
-Fellows will have the opportunity to focus on methods to address missing data, tools to address computational limitations for multilevel models, and strategies to address failures in random assignment.
+This training program prepared four researchers to (a) develop statistical methods required to meet future education research challenges and (b) teach other researchers how to use more advanced quantitative methods.
+Four fellows joined researchers for two years each at the Promotion of Research Involving Innovative Statistical Methodology (PRIISM) Center at New York University Steinhardt School of Culture, Education, and Human Development and the Applied Statistics Center at Columbia University.
+Fellows had the opportunity to focus on methods to address missing data, tools to address computational limitations for multilevel models, and strategies to address failures in random assignment.

-In addition to the hands-on, practical research experience the fellows will receive through participating in research projects, they will have access to a wide selection of statistics classes and seminar series to build their knowledge base.
-They will also develop the communication skills necessary for working across fields and communicating advanced statistical ideas effectively to researchers with less formal experience through teaching or consulting.
-In addition, fellows will receive mentoring in career development topics such as preparing high-quality education research grant proposals, teaching, ethics, writing, and applying for jobs.
+In addition to hands-on, practical research experience, fellows accessed a wide selection of statistics classes and seminar series to build their knowledge base.
+They developed communication skills to work across fields and communicate advanced statistical ideas to researchers with less formal experience.
+In addition, fellows received mentoring in career development topics such as preparing high-quality education research grant proposals, teaching, ethics, writing, and applying for jobs.

 Carpenter, B., Gelman, A., Hoffman, M.D., Lee, D., Goodrich, B., Betancourt, M., Brubaker, M.A., Guo, J., Li, P., Riddell, A. (2017).
 Stan: A Probabilistic Programming Language.
 Journal of Statistical Software, 76 (1):1-32 Full Text